 8. Midori Melon liqueur

-Midori Melon liqueur was a star in the 80s.
-You could find it in every bar as its vibrant green color and unique taste perfectly fit the vibe of 80s cocktails.
+Midori Melon liqueur was a star during the 80s in the United States.
+You could find it in every bar, club, and restaurant as its vibrant green color and unique taste perfectly fit the vibe of 80s cocktails.
+It comes in a flashy and unique glass bottle with a matte finish.

-Even today, this melon liqueur has no real competition.
+Even today, Midori melon liqueur has no real competition.
 Whenever you find a drink on a bar menu made with melon liqueur, chances are high that Midori is part of the drink.

 The flavors come from two different fruits, the Yubari fruit (or melon) and musk melons.
 Together they combine for a sweet and subtle taste of melons.